TikaWeeks #25-2/2019: Sri Lanka update

 A present day conundrum is how to travel to far-flung places yet endeavour to be sustainable.
 With air travel emitting 80% of tourism’s greenhouse gasses, is it responsible to visit long-haul destinations like Sri Lanka and Maldives?
 What would happen to Sri Lanka if foreign tourism was reduced dramatically when tourism generates over 25% of foreign income?
 This week’s feature discusses possible ways of ameliorating your carbon footprint when travelling to Sri Lanka and Maldives.

 Since air travel is, by far, the largest proportion of a visitor’s carbon footprint to Sri Lanka and Maldives, it makes sense to consider travelling for a longer period in order to reduce the impact of the flights, and also to take fewer long-haul flights per year, making a trip to Sri Lanka and Maldives a very special occasion.
-When travelling by air, Economy Class is better than Business Class, which is more polluting, and direct flights are better than indirect flights.
+When travelling by air, Economy Class is better than Business Class, which is more polluting, direct flights are better than indirect flights, and off season travel better than visiting during the high/peak seasons when planes may be kept in holding patterns for long periods waiting for an available slot to land and disembark – and better for your pocket, too!
 For more information, please see Aviation and the Climate Crisis.

 Once in Sri Lanka, I have discussed the merits of ‘slow travel’ in a previous blog and now with climate breakdown being a serious threat, it is even more prescient and urgent to consider travel options.
 In this context, ‘slow travel’ may include fewer stops in a smaller area of Sri Lanka, which would offer you a relaxed itinerary without driving too far and consequently increasing your carbon footprint.